the20100/hathor-facilitator/README.md

 ## Architecture

-The facilitator exposes two main HTTP endpoints:
+The facilitator exposes three main HTTP endpoints:

+- `GET /supported` - Returns the supported payment schemes and networks
 - `POST /verify` - Verifies a payment payload without broadcasting
 - `POST /settle` - Broadcasts the transaction and waits for confirmation